jopefunk/Database-Management-project/User stories.md

 - As a *worker* I want to find my information to change them.
 - As a *head of the market* I want to see everyone's salary so I can calculate the company's expenditures.
 - As a *head of the market* I want to see how many male and female employees I have to compile statistics on that.
+- As a *manager* I want to find an employee working on a specific sector in another market, so that I can find a substitute for a sick employee.